 Choosing a new phone

 With the time fast approaching when my mobile phone contract would be due for renewal, I began the geeky search for a successor, with which I could document my world as I plod around.
 Photographic quality, email and a data-light RSS reader were all on the list of desired features, alongside a reliable touch screen and a robust case.
-It was only when I went online and into phone shops that I realize what a daunting task lay ahead.
+It was only when I went online and into phone shops that I realise what a daunting task lay ahead.
 After quite a lot of online reaearch and recommendation, I whittled down my shopping list to Apple’s iPhone, the Nokia N97, Sony Ericsson Satio, Samsung Pixon 8 (M8800) and Samsung Pixon 12 (M8910): the latter two additions based on the strong recommendation of well-known street photographer Nick Turpin, who took the earlier 8 megapixel model on a world trip to show the cameraphone’s capabilities.
 I was particularly impressed with Nick’s results and so the newer, 12 megapixel Samsung model ended up on the final shortlist.
 The other shortlisted contender became, of course, the iPhone from Apple.

 Photography and the iPhone